gwenty/Tracer-user-testing/README.md

 Give it a good try but if it doesn’t work, please do still fill out the form.
 ## Running the tracing tool

+You will need Java to run the tool.
+It is compiled with Java 8 and should also work with later versions.

 1. Download the tracing tool.

 2. Try running the programs to be traced from the command line.